xiuql/BDSIM4CEPC/manual/source/installation.rst

 Obtaining  BDSIM
 ================

-BDSIM may be obtained either from the BDSIM webiste (http://www.pp.rhul.ac.uk/twiki/bin/view/JAI/BdSim) or from the GIT repository (https://www.bitbucket.org/stewartboogert/bdsim).
+BDSIM may be obtained either from the BDSIM website (http://www.pp.rhul.ac.uk/twiki/bin/view/JAI/BdSim) or from the GIT repository (https://www.bitbucket.org/stewartboogert/bdsim).
 The user must compile it on their system and must have Geant4 already present (or access to AFS).